ShaunGittins/name-sorter/README.md

 ## Purpose
 To demonstrate the SOLID principles when sorting a list of people from an unsorted file.<br/>
 The steps the program takes are:
-1. Load lines from text file "unsorted-names-list.txt"
+1. PersonIO reads a list of people from file
-2. Store them into a Person object
-3. Sorts them based on whatever comparer is used
+2. A comparer is used to sort the list of people
-4. Write the sorted list into a new file "sorted-names-list.txt"
+3. PersonIO writes the sorted list to file or console dependent on writer passed in

 ## Setup and run